 The author may include the officially published version of the article (version of record) in an institutional or disciplinary repository, provided the posting includes a prominent statement of the full bibliographical details, and a link to the online edition of the journal.

 JOTE is committed to providing truly open access information for the public to benefit from knowledge shared by authors who publish in JOTE.
-There are no author fees for publication to this journal.
+There are no submission charges, or charges or fees for publication of accepted articles.
 JOTE is able to provide open access free of charge to authors through Encompass Digital Archive, an electronic digital archive and repository supported by Eastern Kentucky University Libraries (EKU).
 The EKU Libraries pay annual fees to support Encompass as a free and accessible platform to disseminate knowledge and information to the public.
 We firmly believe in the value of open access to benefit occupational therapy researchers, instructors, students, and their future clients.
 JOTE does not support predatory publishing in any format.

 Each manuscript submitted to JOTE will be reviewed by at least one member of the Editorial Board to determine if it aligns with the mission, aims and scope of the journal.
 Those manuscripts approved for further consideration will undergo an anonymous review by two to three reviewers who are experts in occupational therapy education and/or occupational science education.
 Authors can expect reviews to be completed within approximately 10-15 weeks.
 Authors will be emailed their reviews along with a letter from the editor stating the decision from review: accepted, accepted with minor changes, accepted with major changes, or rejected.
 Rejected articles are not eligible for resubmission to JOTE.
 When the decision is to revise, authors should make the recommended changes and resubmit the manuscript within 60 days to continue toward publication.
 An extension may be requested.
 The Editor and Editorial Board make the final decision regarding publication of papers and reserve the right to refuse manuscripts for publication.